The best AMD Ryzen laptops in 2024

 Battery life is expectedly unimpressive

-The Asus ROG Zephyrus Duo 16 is a beautiful monstrosity with the most bizarre deck layout we've ever seen, but against all odds, the design works perfectly for anyone with a multitask-heavy workflow.
+The Asus ROG Zephyrus Duo 16 is a beautiful monstrosity with the most bizarre deck layout we've ever seen.
+Still, against all odds, the design works perfectly for anyone with a multitask-heavy workflow.

 Why is it a beautiful monstrosity, you ask?
-Well, it’s beautiful because it has a striking dual-screen design where a 16-inch, QHD+, mini-LED main display and an edge-to-edge secondary panel work in tandem to deliver multitasking harmony.
+It’s beautiful because it has a striking dual-screen design with a 16-inch, QHD+, mini-LED main display and an edge-to-edge secondary panel that works in tandem to deliver multitasking harmony.
 On the other hand, it’s a monstrosity because this gnarly, six-pound gaming laptop requires you to tear down any preconceived notions of what you think a laptop should look like.
 The keyboard and touchpad, for example, are not where you expect them to be, forcing you to get accustomed to a new “lay of the land,” if you will.

 Packed with top-of-the-line specs, including an AMD Ryzen 9 7945HX CPU, an Nvidia GeForce RTX 4090 GPU with 16GB of VRAM, and 32GB of RAM, the Duo 16 will set your bank account aflame with a price tag nearing $5,000.
 However, the Asus gaming laptop will be an excellent investment for those who constantly cross-reference documents for work — this chunky money is a major time saver.